AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

      --start=[SIZE]  Starting transfer size in bytes
      --end=[SIZE]    Ending transfer size in bytes
      --increment=[SIZE]      Increment size in bytes
-     Result = PASS
    ```
-    For example, to Execute the comment line argument to get pageable memory output.
+    For example, to get only the pageable memory bandwidth using the comment line argument.

    ```
     ./bin/02_sycl_migrated --memory=pageable